VEX-CAD/VEX-CAD-Solidworks/README.md

 # Solidworks Library
 ## [Latest Release: 1.0.0](https://github.com/VEX-CAD/VEX-CAD-Solidworks/releases/latest)

-This library includes every length of metal, commonly used cut metal, construction circles for ease of constraining, and parametric hardware.
+This library includes every length of metal for ease of use when CADing.

 ### [Parts Library Download](https://github.com/VEX-CAD/VEX-CAD-Solidworks/releases/latest)
 The recommended file structure is to have a CAD folder anywhere on your computer, and place the [latest release](https://github.com/VEX-CAD/VEX-CAD-Solidworks/releases/latest) in this folder.
 Every new robot you create will be a new folder in the CAD folder.